Doctor of Pharmacy Degree

 Earn your PharmD at Texas A&M

-The curriculum of the Doctor of Pharmacy (PharmD) program at Texas A&M Irma Lerma Rangel School of Pharmacy prepares professional student pharmacists to enter the pharmacy profession with the knowledge, skills and experience expected of highly-trained health care professionals.
+The curriculum of the Doctor of Pharmacy (PharmD) program at Texas A&M Irma Lerma Rangel College of Pharmacy prepares professional student pharmacists to enter the pharmacy profession with the knowledge, skills and experience expected of highly-trained health care professionals.
 Graduates of our four-year program practice pharmacy in a broad range of clinical and community settings in Texas and across the nation.
 Our curriculum prepares students to be successful, regardless of the setting in which they choose to practice (e.g., hospital pharmacy).

 To that end, faculty-driven content is provided to develop the curriculum in biomedical sciences, pharmaceutical sciences, social/behavioral/administrative sciences and clinical sciences.
 The curriculum is sequenced and integrated with a planned blend of teaching and learning methods.
 Professional competencies expected of all graduates are systematically assessed by direct and indirect methods and administered by school faculty and affiliated professional pharmacists.
 Attainment of the desired student learning outcomes is assessed using both formative and summative evaluations to confirm the curricular design.
 The primary goal of the program is to provide a comprehensive pharmacy education in a stimulating environment that prepares students for the practice of pharmacy as competent, caring and ethical professionals dedicated to the provision of optimal pharmaceutical care.